 The full-time MBA program provides a comprehensive framework for the strategic management of business organizations.
 Students have the flexibility to choose electives from a variety of functional areas to tailor their MBA experience to their professional interests, personal passions and desired career path.

 Students in the MBA program are responsible for taking a total of 20 courses to make up 80 total quarter units.
-There are six major components of the curriculum.

 Students are required to complete nine core courses (36 quarter units).

 - Management 200 — Organizational Behavior and Theory

 - Management 201 — Statistics for Management

 - Management 203 — Managerial Economics